Rational planning model

 The rational planning model is used in planning and designing neighborhoods, cities, and regions.
 It has been central in the development of modern urban planning and transportation planning.
 The model has many limitations, particularly the lack of guidance on involving stakeholders and the community affected by planning, and other models of planning, such as collaborative planning, are now also widely used.

 The very similar rational decision-making model, as it is called in organizational behavior, is a process for making logically sound decisions.
-This multi-step model and aims to be logical and follow the orderly path from problem identification through solution.
+This multi-step model aims to be logical and follow the orderly path from problem identification through solution.
 Rational decision making is a multi-step process for making logically sound decisions that aims to follow the orderly path from problem identification through solution.

 Method

 Rational decision-making or planning follows a series of steps detailed below:

 Verify, define, detail the problem, give solution or alternative to the problem

 Verifying, defining & detailing the problem (problem definition, goal definition, information gathering).
 This step includes recognizing the problem, defining an initial solution, and starting primary analysis.
 Examples of this are creative devising, creative ideas, inspirations, breakthroughs, and brainstorms.

 The very first step which is normally overlooked by the top level management is defining the exact problem.
 Though we think that the problem identification is obvious, many times it is not.
-When defining the problem situation, framing is essential part of the process.
+When defining the problem situation, framing is an essential part of the process.
 With correct framing, the situation is identified and possible previous experience with same kind of situation can be utilized.
 The rational decision making model is a group-based decision making process.
 If the problem is not identified properly then we may face a problem as each and every member of the group might have a different definition of the problem.